HomeLatest NewsIndustryPM Modi Demonetization Effects: Everybody knows there is Paytm

 The report also suggests that E-Wallets still haven’t completely replaced the alternative methods of carrying out monetary transactions as many people still prefer using Debit or Credit cards or Internet banking among others as their preferred mode of payments.

-“With an estimated 230 million smartphone users in India, improved internet speed and declining handset prices, mobiles have become the primary device shaping daily lives by changing how people search, purchase and pay for goods and services,” said Jasal Shah, Managing Director & CEO of Velocity MR.
+“With an estimated 230 million smartphone users in India, improved and declining handset prices, mobiles have become the primary device shaping daily lives by changing how people search, purchase and pay for goods and services,” said Jasal Shah, Managing Director & CEO of Velocity MR.

-For the growth of e-Wallet in India, he attributes to the smartphone growth wave, the favourable regulatory environment from RBI and Modi government’s demonetization push.
+For the growth of e-Wallet in India, he attributes it to the smartphone growth wave, the favourable regulatory environment from RBI and Modi government’s demonetization push.
 “Mobile digital payments have increased rapidly post demonetization,” said Shah.

 Get the day's headlines from Tech Observer straight in your inbox